mapbox/gazetteer/CONTRIBUTING.md

 # Contributing guidelines

-A single gazetteer is a collection of places that are thematically related or relevant to a particular map styling task.
+A single "gazetteer" in this project is a collection of places that are thematically related or relevant to a particular map styling task.
 Keeping the content of a gazetteer focused and clearly defined will help map designers pick suitable gazetteers for reviewing their map styling projects.

+A gazetteer is a json file which conforms to the gazetteer spec.

+You can contribute by either adding new places to an existing gazetteer file, or adding a new gazetteer file.

 ### Choosing places to add to a gazetteer